microsoft/vscode-docs/api/extension-guides/chat.md

 Chat participants are domain experts that can answer the user query however they want - by fully using AI in the query processing or in a traditional way by forwarding it to a backend service.
 Participants can also provide the language model access to tools.
 With the help of the LLM, the participant might select a tool and define how to invoke it.
 VS Code ships with some built-in chat participants, for example `@workspace`. `@workspace` knows about your workspace and can answer questions about it.
 Internally, `@workspace` is powered by different tools: GitHub's knowledge graph combined with semantic search, local code indexes, and VS Code's language services.

 When a user explicitly mentions an `@participant` in their prompt, that prompt is forwarded to the extension that contributed that specific chat participant.
 Participants can respond using Markdown for simple text and image responses, or they can respond with a file tree or with buttons for a more interactive experience.
 For example, a file tree can be used as a preview when a chat extension is proposing to create a new workspace for the user.
 Participants can provide follow-ups for each response, imagine them as proposals on how to take the conversation further.
 To provide a smooth user experience, the whole API is streaming based.
-As already mentioned, participants can bring in commands - shortcuts to specific functionality.
-For example, `@docker` might contribute a `/generate` command, resulting in the following example user prompt "`@docker /generate` a DOCKERFILE for workspace".
+Participants can contribute Commands that provide different requests to the LLM.
+Such a request typically corresponds to an intent from the user.
+For example ‘/explain’ is a command that corresponds to the intent that the LLM should explain some code.
 The current syntax being explicit and concise can be a convenient time saver.

 > **Note:**: The Chat and Language Model API are in a [proposed state](https://code.visualstudio.com/api/advanced-topics/using-proposed-api) and we are actively working on adding more functionality.
 Share your feedback in [this GitHub issue](https://github.com/microsoft/vscode/issues/199908) or create new issues.